-Cost of sales increased by \$165.0 million, or 184%, in 2021 compared to 2020.
-This increase was primarily driven by a 126% increase in the total number of orders in 2021, as compared to 2020, which includes the impact of the operations of Culture Kings and mnml, or \$114.7 million of cost of sales, from the date of their acquisitions, March 31, 2021 and October 14, 2021, respectively.
-The increase in cost of sales as a percentage of net sales was primarily due to the \$15.9 million impact from the fair value increase in inventory acquired in the Culture Kings and mnml acquisitions, which will disproportionately increase cost of sales until the inventory is completely sold through, and higher air freight expense.
-As of December 31, 2021, \$0.7 million of impact from the fair value increase in inventory acquired in the mnml acquisition remains in inventory and will impact cost of sales in the first quarter of 2022.
+Cost of sales increased by \$20.0 million, or 8%, in 2022 compared to 2021.
+This increase was primarily driven by a 14% increase in the total number of orders in 2022, as compared to 2021, which includes the impact of the operations of Culture Kings and mnml, or \$132.0 million of cost of sales, while 2021 includes the impact of the operations of Culture Kings, or \$114.7 million of cost of sales, from the dates of their respective acquisitions.
+While cost of sales as a percent of net sales was flat in 2022 compared to 2021, the impact of the fair value adjustment to inventory acquired in the Culture Kings acquisition of \$15.9 million, included in 2021, was offset by a change in the mix of products sold due to the acquisition of Culture Kings, as Culture Kings inventory has higher average costs.